Sea Turtles are ancient creatures.

 A 2005 fossil find in Queensland, Australia, indicated that sea turtles lived more than 110 million years ago.
 Even centuries ago, sea turtles roamed our oceans by the millions.
 In the last 100 years, however, their numbers have been greatly reduced and today all seven species of sea turtles are in danger of global extinction.
 During the summer months, there are approximately 50,000 sea turtles in Florida, making our state the most important nesting area in the United States.

 Few baby sea turtles make it to the water, however, as even the slightest bit of artificial lighting along the beach disorients them.
 Newborn sea turtles instinctively move in the brightest direction, ideally to follow the light of the moon toward the water.
 Artificial lights cause them to crawl in the wrong direction.
-Even a single light bulb left shining on a beachfront patio can confuse the hatchlings, so Sanibel has implemented stringent restrictions on beach lighting – or a “dark-skies ordinance” — to help baby sea turtles to make their way safely to the sea.
-Other rules are in place that make it illegal to interfere with sea turtle nesting and hatching in any way.
+Even a single light bulb left shining on a beachfront patio can confuse the hatchlings, so Sanibel Island has implemented stringent restrictions on beach lighting – or a “dark-skies ordinance” – to help baby sea turtles make their way safely to the sea.
+Other rules are in place that make it illegal to interfere with sea turtle nesting in any way.

 How You Can Help

 - Keep your curtains closed and ensure all outside lights remain off at night throughout sea turtle season from April 15 – November 1.